pacs-course/PACS_PROJECT/README.md

   > make

-look at first point for usage instructions
+Look at first point for usage instructions.